vicramon/ember-tutorial/chapters/ember-controller.md

 # Ember Controller

-Controllers in Ember function much like normal Ember Objects with a couple of exceptions.
-First, let's look at the three types of controllers.
+Controllers in Ember are where you put the logic to make a specific part of your app actually work.
+They typically wrap a model or an array of models.
+You can put functions, properties, and observers on controllers.
+They function much like normal Ember Objects with a couple of exceptions.

+First we'll look at the three different types of controllers.

 ## A Story of Three Controllers

-Ember provides three types of controllers to you: `Controller`, `ObjectController`, and `ArrayController`.
-You use `ObjectController` whenever that controller's route is for a single model.
-Use `ArrayController` when the route is for a list of models.
-And finally use `Controller` when the route isn't fetching models at all.
+Ember provides you with three types of controllers: `ObjectController`, `ArrayController`, and `Controller`.
+You use `ObjectController` whenever that controller's route fetches a single model.
+Use `ArrayController` when the route fetches an array of models.
+And finally use `Controller` when the route isn't fetching any models at all.

 ## Properties, Observers, and Functions

 Controllers don't have any specific hooks that are called upon entering them.
 You can use `init` if you really need to, but you shouldn't.
-All setup work should be done in the route.
+All setup work for a controller should be done in the route, usually in the route's `setupController` hook.

 So what's left?
 Properties, observers, and functions.
 These are your bread and butter.